Wikipedia

 Born a member of the Corbet family he was the son of Sir Thomas Corbet of Sprowston, Norfolk and the younger brother of Sir John Corbet, 1st Baronet, MP for Great Yarmouth from 1625 to 1629.
 He entered Lincoln's Inn and was appointed Recorder of Great Yarmouth.[1]

-After the Restoration of Charles II of England in 1660, all the 59 men who had signed the death warrant for Charles I were in grave danger as they were considered regicides.
-Miles Corbet, like many of the 59, fled England.
+After the restoration of King Charles II in 1660, the castle was returned to its ancestral owners.
+All the 59 men who had signed the death warrant of Charles I were in grave danger of severe punishment because they were considered regicides.
+Miles Corbet, like many of them, fled England.
 He went to the Netherlands where he thought he would be safe.
-However, with two other regicides (John Okey and John Barkstead) he was arrested by the English ambassador to the Netherlands, Sir George Downing, and returned to England under guard.
-After a trial, he was found guilty and then executed on 19 April 1662.
+However, along with two other regicides, John Okey and John Barkstead, he was arrested by the English ambassador to the Netherlands, Sir George Downing, and returned to England under guard.
+After a trial, Corbet was found guilty, and executed on 19 April 1662.
 In his dying speech he said:

 When I was first called to serve in parliament I had an estate; I spent it in the service of the parliament.
 I never bought any king's or bishop's lands; I thought I had enough, at least I was content with it; that I might serve God and my country was that I aimed at.[1]